 PHA consults, coaches and trains healthcare professionals in all capacities in both hospitals/health systems and physician practices.
+We work under multiple grant programs and offer three service lines: health IT security, Lean First process improvement, and quality reporting.
 We've worked with more than 150 hospitals; trained more than 3,000 healthcare and public health workers; partnered on projects with nearly 100 health departments, and assisted more than 3,000 physicians with EHR Meaningful Use compliance.
-For more information, read about our former programs, and view our current grant work and service lines.
+Learn more about our no-cost programs and fee-based services as well as our history and former programs.

 Our Mission ― Improve the health of our communities by leveraging our internal strengths and collaborative relationships to achieve positive outcomes.

 Our Vision ― To be a trusted resource for healthcare quality and transformation expertise.

 Strategy 1 ― Small is Big: To further Purdue’s mission of outreach and engagement, we focus our consulting services on small and under-resourced providers (SURP) who are underserved by other consultants.

 Strategy 2 ― Applied Research: To build relationships with faculty, departments and centers across Purdue University (and, when relevant, our sister universities) to support research on the problems that keep us from realizing value-based care.
 In this way, we leverage academic ties to develop innovative services.

 Sign up for PHA eNews to receive communication on compliance reporting, process improvement and health IT news as well as training opportunities.